 Instructions

-- Pour into a bowl and cool completely.
+- Pour into a serving dish and garnish with chopped cilantro.

 Notes